MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 - Service levels indicators (SLIs) and service-level objectives (SLOs) based on observability.
 - Integrated auditing, monitoring, and alerting beyond what cloud services provide.
 - Reliable maintenance and support pathways.

-## Assess reliability in your IoT workload

-To assess your IoT workload against the Well-Architected Framework Reliability pillar, complete the reliability questions for IoT workloads in the [Azure Well-Architected Review assessment](/assessments/?mode=pre-assessment&id=azure-architecture-review).
-After the assessment identifies key reliability recommendations for your IoT solution, use the following content to help implement the recommendations.

 ## Architectural layers